 Part 1a (Submission of the Project/Paper)

 The candidates are requested to submit a project/paper on a Dental Public Health topic 3 weeks prior to the examination date.
 This project/paper can be on a practice topic from a candidate’s dental public health practice or academic experience.
 It should clearly demonstrate the role and effort made by the candidate in completion of the project/paper.
 This project/paper cannot be used for any other degree or examination prior to or after the Fellowship Examination*.
-The project/paper will demonstrate a candidate’s ability to conduct research into community oral health problems and services, and will be used to assess competencies of the ability to assess community oral health status, needs and resources, diagnose community oral health problems, and identify the cause or strength of contributing factors.
+The project/paper will demonstrate a candidate’s ability to: conduct research into community oral health problems and services, assess competencies in determining community oral health status, needs and resources, diagnose community oral health problems, and identify the cause or strength of contributing factors.
 Credentialed candidates will be provided with detailed guidelines on structure, lengths and format, submission process and verification of the candidate’s role in completion of the project/paper.

 *Note: Requirements of any other degree or examination could include but not be limited to the following: thesis/theses for a Masters or PhD degree, research projects, course requirements, practicum placements, internships, residencies, or capstone projects.